thaisleal33/nodejs-mongodb-jwt-authentication-boilerplate/README.md

 Boilerplate application for handling register, login, user deletion and update, password change and token authorization.

+## Notice
+This project has its status returns written in Portuguese.
+Adjust the returns accordingly to your language of choice.

-Made with:
+## Made with:
 - ❤ & ☕

-Dependencies:
+## Dependencies:
 - bcrypt
 - dotenv
 - express
 - jsonwebtoken
 - mongoose

-Dev dependencies:
+## Dev dependencies:
 - nodemon

 ## Install